-Working with Picture/Applied Techniques 1 3.00 Credits
+Working with Picture/Applied Techniques 1 2.00 Credits

-This three level course provides students with the chance to learn and experience the nuance and craft of writing for film.
-In levels 1 & 2, students are given a variety of films and television shows to compose for, while having a working professional guide them and provide constructive criticism of their work.
+This two-level course provides students with the chance to learn and experience the nuance and craft of writing for film.
+Students are given a variety of films and television shows to compose for, while having a working professional guide them and provide constructive criticism of their work.
 This course consists of a weekly, two-hour lecture and lab.